garveychan/1up-bouldering/README.md

 #### Offline discussions

-- Client has emphasised importance of having robust data analytics capability within the system - targeting membership demographics such as age, gender, locale and trends such as frequency of use, payment cycles, etc.
+- Client has emphasised the importance of having robust data analytics capability within the system - targeting membership demographics such as age, gender, locale and trends such as frequency of use, payment cycles, etc.
 - Client would prefer membership tag system to be integrated into the application.

 #### 11am Saturday 10/07/21